-Ranula is rare benign acquired cystic lesion that occurs at the floor of mouth.
+A ranula is a rare benign acquired cystic lesion that occurs at the floor of mouth.
 It results from obstruction of a sublingual gland or adjacent minor salivary gland with resultant formation of a mucous retention cyst 1,5.
 A ranula can be classified based on its extent:

-- simple ranula: these ranulas are confined to the sublingual space
+- simple ranula: confined to the sublingual space

-- also known as diving ranula or cervical ranula
+- plunging ranula (also known as diving ranula or cervical ranula): extends into the submandibular space

 Ranulas arise either spontaneously or as a result of trauma to the floor of mouth, including surgery.
 For reasons that are unclear, they appear to be more common in the Maori of New Zealand and Pacific Island Polynesians 7.